 Overall, Broadcom’s Q2 2025 results confirmed its strategic leadership in the AI and semiconductor sector, with continued investment in AI technology, robust relationships with key clients, and a positive outlook, making the company’s shares an attractive investment.

-On 4 September, Broadcom released its Q3 results for the 2025 financial year, which ended on 3 August 2025.
+On 4 September, Broadcom released its Q3 2025 financial results for the quarter ended 3 August 2025.
 The key figures are as follows:

 Net revenue by segment: